Skip to content

 • We will then ascertain the monies in the Estate by writing to the financial institutions where assets are held.
 This part of the process usually takes between 6 and 8 weeks.

-• This information enables us to prepare the Statement of Truth which we will send to you for approval and signing.
+• This information enables us to prepare the Legal Statement which we will send to you for approval and signing.

 • At the same time the relevant H M Revenue & Customs forms are prepared and any Inheritance Tax that is due will be calculated – taking into account the allowances that are available.
 These forms will also be sent to you for checking and signing.

-• If Inheritance Tax is due, then this needs to be paid prior to sending the Statement of Truth to the Probate Registry.
+• If Inheritance Tax is due, then this needs to be paid prior to sending the Legal Statement to the Probate Registry.
 We can usually take the amount due from the deceased’s bank accounts.

-• The Statement is then sent to the Probate Registry, with the probate court fee, for the issuing of the Grant of Probate which usually takes between 3 and 4 weeks.
+• The Statement is then sent to the Probate Registry, with the probate court fee, for the issuing of the Grant of Probate which is currently taking between 10 and 12 weeks.

 As above, this work would be carried out by our Solicitor, Julia Betts, assisted by support staff.